-And you shall explain to your child on that day, ‘It is because of what the Lord did for me when I went free from Egypt’Exodus 13:8
+On that day you must tell your child, ‘This is because of what the Lord did for me when I left Egypt.’Exodus 13:8

 This is wonderfully counterintuitive.
 He doesn’t speak about tomorrow but about the distant future.
 He does not celebrate the moment of liberation.
 Instead he wants to ensure that it will form part of the people’s memory until the end of time.
 He wants each generation to pass on the story to the next.
 He wants Jewish parents to become educators, and Jewish children to be guardians of the past for the sake of the future.
 Inspired by God, Moses taught the Israelites the lesson arrived at via a different route by the Chinese: If you plan for a year, plant rice.
 If you plan for a decade, plant a tree.
 If you plan for a century, educate a child.

 Jews became famous throughout the ages for putting education first.
 Where others built castles and palaces, Jews built schools and houses of study.
 From this flowed all the familiar achievements in which we take collective pride: the fact that Jews knew their texts even in ages of mass illiteracy; the record of Jewish scholarship and intellect; the astonishing over-representation of Jews among the shapers of the modern mind; the Jewish reputation, sometimes admired, sometimes feared, sometimes caricatured, for mental agility, argument, debate, and the ability to see all sides of a disagreement.